Functional Medicine vs. Conventional Medicine

 Strengths of Functional Medicine

-Because we are free from the restrictions of insurance reimbursement, our functional medicine doctors spend upwards of one hour with members during each appointment.
+Because we are free from the restrictions of insurance reimbursement, our functional medicine doctors spend upwards of 45 minutes with members during each appointment.
 This allows you to tell your full story, provide an in-depth history, and ask any questions.
 We will not discount or ignore any of your concerns and respect that you are the expert of your own body.
 We also have access to and advanced knowledge of personalized lab testing to evaluate hormones, gut imbalances, nutrient deficiencies, and more.
 Learn more about functional medicine lab testing.

 As a result of identifying and treating the root cause of a health issue, 98 percent of our Root members report a reduction in symptoms after just three months.
 While we may use medication as needed, it is not the primary focus of our treatment plan.
 A functional medicine treatment focuses on factors like nutrition, lifestyle, genetics, and environmental influences.
 At Root, we believe in using a food first approach and have a team of specialized registered dietitians to provide individual nutrition recommendations and help you implement sustainable changes.
 Therefore, most people also report a boost of energy, improved digestion, clear skin, and many other positive “side effects.”